Joseph Roberts (motivational speaker): Early life

-Joe Roberts was born November 25, 1966 and was raised in Midland, Ontario.
+Joe Roberts was born November 25, 1966, and was raised in Midland, Ontario.
 Roberts’ father died in 1975 when Roberts was 8.
 Roberts struggled with low self-esteem.
 At the age of nine, he started using drugs and quickly moved on to alcohol, marijuana, LSD, cocaine, and eventually heroin.
 He left home at 15 due to family conflict and the inability to get along with his stepfather.
 After being imprisoned at 16, he dropped out of Barrie North Collegiate at 18 and began regular intravenous drug use.
-At 19, Roberts relocated to British Columbia and found himself homeless on the streets of Vancouver's Eastside, pushing a shopping cart and collecting recyclables to support his drug dependency.
+At 19, Roberts relocated to British Columbia and found himself homeless on the streets of Vancouver's Downtown East-side, pushing a shopping cart and collecting recyclables to support his drug dependency.
 Shortly before Christmas in 1989, Roberts contacted his mother (who was located in Midhurst, Ontario) and she helped him relocate back to Ontario.
 After a suicide attempt, prevented and intervened by Ontario Provincial Police (OPP) Constable Scott MacLeod.
 Joe entered the Alcohol and Drug Intensive Treatment Program in Belleville, Ontario in 1991.